Evian, Munich and their cons

 The expulsion of Polish Jews

 On 31 March 1938, the Polish Parliament passed a law defining a series of cases in which a Polish national living abroad could be deprived of his nationality.
-In October 1938, a new decree announced the cancellation of passports for Poles residing abroad who had not obtained special permission to enter Poland before the end of the month.
+In October 1938, a new decree announced the cancellation of passports for Poles residing abroad who had not obtained special permission to enter Poland by the end of the month.
 Now, more than 40% of the Jews living in the Reich were born in Poland.

 Dessin publi� dans le New York Times � l'occasion de la conf�rence d'Evian (Haute-Savoie), exprimant l'impossibilit� pour un homme 'non aryen' de trouver un pays dans lequel se r�fugier.
 Etats-Unis, 3 juillet 1938.